God-FearingCoder01/printf_project/README.md

 # printf project (trial)
-This is a trial version of the printf project at ALX SE program, by:
+This is a trial version of the printf project at ALX SE program, by:<br>
 	1. Nkosikhona "Chris Whyt" Mhlope
 	2. Jennifer Apiyo
 The project's constituents are as follows.